SaxySam/Git_Instructions/README.md

 **Step 3)** Initializing the Repository:

-> While you can initialise a repository in the Source Control tab on the left-hand taskbar (Branch icon, <i class="fa-solid fa-code-branch"></i>), this only executres the first command line from the following block, and you get more control over specific details by creating it from the command line.
+> While you can initialize a repository in the Source Control tab on the left-hand taskbar (Branch icon, <i class="fa-solid fa-code-branch"></i>), this only executes the first command line from the following block, and you get more control over specific details by creating it from the command line.

 Enter the following commands line by line: